 Torah Academy of Bergen County strives to instill within its students a love for Hashem, the study and practice of Torah and an appreciation for עם ישראל and מדינת ישראל while affording them an opportunity to excel in the study of the sciences and humanities, all within a uniquely nurturing environment that fosters a close and supportive relationship among students and faculty.

-TABC prides itself on providing a stellar Limudei Kodesh program combined with a rigorous and challenging general studies education.
-We have a first -rate faculty who are renowned in their fields; they are creative, innovative and keep current with contemporary trends in education.
-There are multiple tracks for each subject to keep our class sizes small and to differentiate for a variety of student levels and strengths.
-We offer stimulating and engaging AP courses and we take great pride in the awards we receive in a variety of fields, including Math League, History Bowl, Mock Trial and Science Olympiad, to name a few.
+ACADEMICSTABC prides itself on providing a stellar Limudei Kodesh program combined with a rigorous and challenging general studies education.
+Our first -rate faculty who are renowned in their fields, are creative, innovative and employ best practices in their classrooms.
+There are multiple tracks for each subject to differentiate for a variety of student levels and strengths.
+We offer stimulating and engaging AP courses and we take great pride in the awards we receive in a variety of fields, including Math League, History Bowl, Mock Trial, and Science Olympiad.

 BROTHERHOODTABC is synonymous with brotherhood, warmth and a nurturing environment.
 This feeling is by design.
 We are proud to offer our students opportunities, inside and outside of the classroom, to establish lifelong friendships and connections during their teenage years that last into adulthood.
 Our Guidance team puts much care and thought into the best way to integrate each individual into the TABC environment.
 Our Freshman Advisory, Grade Dean, Senior Mentor, and Guidance programs work to ensure an atmosphere of warmth and inclusion.
 This feeling of inclusion is expanded to include the students of Sinai Schools, a school for students with developmental disabilities, which is housed on the TABC campus.
 At TABC we help facilitate lasting relationships by encouraging students to interact with their peers and the faculty outside of the classroom.
 Our co-curricular offerings are rich and diverse, with a full array of all-inclusive intramurals and championship-caliber TABC Storm sports teams.
-Our coaches are role models for our athletes, teaching them that the way one acts on the field is more important than how well one plays.
+The coaches are role models for our athletes, teaching them that the way one acts on the field is more important than how well one plays.
 Beyond sports, there are over 30 academic teams and clubs available to our students, ensuring that each student has an opportunity to get involved and pursue his interests.The warm environment of TABC extends beyond its walls.